fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 1. Start in Kodan, and grind until you get a boat (or, equivalently, kill Kawahara).
 Of course, that's dozens of hours of gameplay by itself.
 2. Sail W from Kodan to find the Black Isles and raid the Red Shogun's Castle for the Ruby Ring.
 This is easy enough if you have M4:UGOKU and emulator save states; otherwise, you'll need to fight off several parties of Golems, at which point you probably have 4th-level spells anyway.
 3. Sail SE to Narawn.
 Visit the Lost Lagoon to pick up *two* Crystals, then stop by Fort Demonguard and Malkanth to get the Tooth.
-You can do this with Z4:HITATE instead of the Ruby Ring.
+You already have the Ruby Ring, but you could do it with Z4:HITATE instead.
 4. Head SSE to Sirion and pick up the Lantern, then NE to Akmihr and use a Crystal to get the Emerald Rod.
 Good luck with the Sand Dragon, but you can do some grinding in the Kobito Mines.
 5. From Akmihr, sail NW (or SW, it's the same distance) to Nyuku and trade one Crystal for the Sunspear.
 6. You now have all the artifacts, so all you have to do is grind until you feel ready and then head to Skull Keep.